Charleston White: Entertainment career

 White's comedy career took off after he began sharing opinions on entertainers in the industry.
 He became known for his controversial takes on hip hop, politics, and social justice issues.

 In July 2022, White claimed that he had maced rapper Soulja Boy during a confrontation after Soulja Boy and his entourage approached him for a conversation, with White later going on Instagram Live to joke about the incident.
 In response, Soulja Boy said that White was afraid of him.
 The feud escalated as both began trading insults on social media, and White filed a police report against Soulja Boy.
 The incident was later referenced in the 21 Savage song "3AM on Glenwood," from the 2022 collaborative album Her Loss with Drake.
 In November 2022, during an appearance on DJ U Go Crazy's show, White pulled a gun on the host after being confronted over his comments about killed rappers, demanding his money back.
 White later admitted that the gun was fake and claimed the act was part of his online persona.

-White was featured on Lil Uzi Vert's 2023 song "Suicide Doors" from the album Pink Tape, through a sample taken from an interview with Say Cheese TV, in which White made homophobic and transphobic remarks aimed at him.
+White was featured on Lil Uzi Vert's 2023 song "Suicide Doors" from the album Pink Tape, through a sample taken from an interview with Say Cheese TV, in which White made homophobic and transphobic remarks aimed at them.
 White later stated that Lil Uzi Vert's team paid him a "pretty nice check" for the sample and that he continues to receive royalty payments for its use.

 In August 2023, White collaborated with livestreamers Adin Ross and xQc.
 During the visit, he was involved in an argument with a waitress and also argued with fellow streamer IZIPrime.
 After, during a TikTok livestream, White made antisemitic remarks directed at Ross, which drew criticism.
 Days later, White apologized for what he said and appeared to cry, saying he was just playing a character online.

 In December 2023, White was attacked during a comedy performance following an argument with audience members about the 2020 NBA Finals held during the COVID-19 pandemic.
 In an Instagram Live session with streamer Adin Ross, White later claimed that the individuals who attacked him were his uncle and nephew and that he feared for his life during the incident, which is why he struck one of them with a vase in self-defense.

 Personal life

-White is married to Tamara White, and has two children from a previous relationship.
+White is married to Tamara White.
+He has two children from a previous relationship.
 Tamara publicly supported him after two of his former employees accused him of infidelity.

+On July 21, 2026, White said he was shot at while attending a birthday party in the Fifth Ward neighborhood of Houston, Texas.
+He stated that he was not injured and planned to report the incident to the Federal Bureau of Investigation.
+He said that the shooting was over him making several explicit remarks about J. Prince.

+On a YouTube video he sent multiple nude pictures of his private area to FDA Houston Crip.